MikulasZelinka/discworld-hex/README.md

 ## Usage

-TL;DR:
+TL;DR (when `poetry` is installed and the `discworld-hex` conda env is activated):

 ```bash
 build
 search
 ```

-To fetch data and build and export the index
+To only fetch data and build and export the index:

 ```bash
 build